girising/python-sql-data-practice/README.md

 # python-sql-data-practice
-Python and SQL practice repository covering common data engineering patterns.
+This repository contains hands-on Python and SQL examples focused on data engineering, analytics, and problem-solving fundamentals.